Western Animation: Shark Tale

 - Herbivores Are Friendly: Unlike most sharks, Lenny is actually a vegetarian and is also pretty friendly since he doesn't want to hurt other fish.
 That doesn't stop the fish from being scared of him though.

 - Hurricane of Puns: The entire movie is full of them.
-The crew called these parodies "fishi-fied"
+The crew calls these parodies "fishi-fied"

 - I Have a Family: When Lino Tries to pressure Lenny to eating a shrimp.
 The shrimp starts by crying that he has a family, then goes on to describe each and every one of his kids in excruciating detail as Lenny and Lino argue.